Shariah Solutions to Minimising Personal Bankruptcy Cases in Malaysia: A Juristic Analysis

 Downloads

-This study aims to analyse the Shariah principles for borrowing and lending practices to minimise bankruptcy cases among the public.
-Several elements in the Shariah may have effect changes in the behaviours and attitudes of debtors.
-Firstly, Shariah discourages individuals from taking a loan for luxury items even though it is permissible in Shariah.
-Secondly, people are advised to be prudent in their spending and cautious against succumbing to desires.
-Finally, there is a genuine concern in Shariah on the repayment of loans and debts.
-Apart from that, Shariah advises the creditors to extend the time for repayment without charging interest if the debtor is in difficulty.
-For Islamic financial institutions, Shariah prescribes profit and loss sharing contracts.
-Furthermore, different types of charities, i.e. zakat, sadaqah and waqf, might be used in the Muslim society to protect the debtors from bankruptcy.
-This study adds new knowledge in Islamic financial literacy, which would contribute to enhancing the financial well-being of the people.
+This study aims to analyze sharia principles in the practice of loans and debts to minimize bankruptcy cases among the public.
+Some elements in sharia may have an impact on changing the behavior and attitude of debtors.
+First, sharia prohibits individuals from taking loans for luxury goods although this is permissible in sharia.
+Second, people are urged to be careful in spending their money and be careful not to give in to lust.
+Lastly, there is genuine concern within sharia for the repayment of loans and debts.
+In addition, sharia also advises creditors to extend the repayment period without charging interest if the debtor is in trouble.
+For Islamic financial institutions, Sharia regulates profit and loss sharing contracts.
+Furthermore, various types of charity, for example zakat, alms, and waqf, can be used in Muslim societies to protect debtors from bankruptcy.
+This study adds new knowledge in Islamic financial literacy, which will contribute to improving people's financial well-being.

 Abdul-Rahman, Aisyah; Nor, S. M. (2016).
 Challenges of profit-and-loss sharing financing in Malaysian Islamic banking.
 Geografia Online Malaysian Journal of Society and Space, 12(2), 39–46.